-Question Common Response Unique Responses Which tendons are monitored (all, one per corner)?
-Most assets have systems that monitor each tendon though there are several assets that have only 1 or 2 tendons per corner that are actively monitored, as per the original design.
+Question Common Response Unique Responses Which tendons are monitored (all, one per Most assets have systems that monitor each corner)? tendon though there are several assets that have only 1 or 2 tendons per corner that are actively monitored, as per the original design.
 Have any components been repaired/replaced?
 Most assets in service for a number of years have had to make some repairs to their system, most typically to the cables.
-How is the data used All assets use the data to feed into their load management systems but generally that is all the data is used for.
-Most assets keep some amount of data long term though it is not actively processed and reviewed.
-One operator does periodically interrogate the data collected and investigate tension trends and changes as part of their integrity management program.
+How is the data used All assets use the data to feed into their load One operator does periodically management systems but generally that is all interrogate the data collected and the data is used for.
+Most assets keep some investigate tension trends and changes amount of data long term though it is not as part of their integrity management actively processed and reviewed. program.